When you think of an old-fashioned stand-up comedian, you can’t help but think of smoky bars, endless drinks and lots of big nights.

 But the industry is changing, with more comics now opting to drink little or no alcohol.

-Among them is Kirsty Webeck, who has been a professional stand-up comedian for eight years and gave up alcohol gradually after realising it was becoming a problem.
+Among them is Kirsty Webeck, who has been a professional stand-up comedian for eight years and gave up alcohol gradually because she did not like how it made her feel.

 “I’d feel dead for days after a big night of drinking and it affected my diet, my exercise, my sleep and my mood,” she said.